 The following information is given as guidance.
-Staff can seek further guidance from Heads of Year, Heads of Section and The Senior Deputy Head.
+Staff can seek further guidance from Heads of Year, Heads of Section, the Deputy Head (Pastoral), and the Senior Deputy Head.
 The member of staff issuing the sanction must enter the relevant information about why a sanction was issued on iSAMS.